-The Assistive Technology Applications Certificate Program (ATACP) meets the 100-hour requirement for a certificate in assistive technology applications with 10 Certificate and Continuing Education Units (CEUs) from The Tseng College and the Center on Disabilities and the CSUN Tseng College.
+The Assistive Technology Applications Certificate Program (ATACP) meets the 100-hour requirement to earn a certificate in assistive technology applications and 10 Continuing Education Units (CEUs) from the CSUN Center on Disabilities and the CSUN Tseng College.

-This introductory module will cover the potential of assistive technology to enhance the lives of people with disabilities.
+This module covers the potential of assistive technology to enhance the lives of people with disabilities.
 In addition, the field of assistive technology is ever-changing, and this module will discuss new areas of emphasis and growing trends in the field.

 Assistive technology recommendations are best when they meet the needs of the individual requiring such technology and address the outcomes desired.
-This module focuses on the assistive technology assessment process in order to effectively identify an appropriate action plan.
+This module focuses on the AT assessment process in order to effectively identify an appropriate action plan.

-Participants will discover through case studies how assistive technology can be applied to help people with disabilities reach their individual goals.
+This module will explore the needs of those living with autism and intellectual disabilities.
 A wide range of practical applications and a broad scope of assistive technology will be addressed.
-This module will guide the participant through various assistive technologies that address various needs and populations.
+This module will guide the participant through various assistive technologies and considerations pertinent to these populations.

 This module will focus on specific areas of assistive technology and elaborate on individual features of technology, applications and resources to gain further knowledge.

 AT is often used across the lifespan.
 From early education to higher education and entering the workplace, assistive technology solutions should bridge the transitions.
 This module will explore these transitions and important points in time along the way.